BACK TO PART 4

 Course context

-Design for Life? cover all topics included in the RIBA’s ‘Health and Life Safety’ Mandatory Core Competency – a requirement of Chartered Membership for 2024 renewals – and the ARB’s competence guidance on Fire and Life Safety, unpacking the implications of these documents for professional competency.
+For architects, Design for Life covers all topics included in the RIBA’s ‘Health and Life Safety’ Mandatory Core Competency – a requirement of Chartered Membership for 2024 renewals – and the ARB’s competence guidance on Fire and Life Safety.
+It unpacks the implications of the Building Safety Act for professional competency, preparing participants to act as Principal Designer.
+For other stakeholders to the building industry, it offers insight into the management of fire, health and life-safety risks from the perspective of the designer.

-But more than this, the course will arm your teams with the latest design and technical knowledge alongside a confidence in selling professional service to clients, and an ethical framework to keep the public and our communities firmly at the centre of decision-making and accountability.
+But more than this, the course will arm you and your teams with the latest design and technical knowledge alongside a confidence in selling professional service to clients, and an ethical framework to keep the public and our communities firmly at the centre of decision-making and accountability.

 Course format and objectives